+CMCD information conveyed to the 5GMSd AS at reference point M4d (see clause 10.5) shall not be included in requests to the 5GMSd Application Provider at reference point M2d.

 Application Server configuration (M3) APIs

 9.4.3 Data model

-The representation of the Content Hosting Configuration resource shall be the same as that specified in clause 8.8.3.1 of TS 26.510 [56] except that canonicalDomainName and baseURL are read/write properties when used by the 5GMS AF to configure the 5GMS AS at reference point M3.
+The representation of the Content Hosting Configuration resource used by the 5GMSd AF to configure the 5GMSd AS at reference point M3d shall be the same as that specified in clause 8.8.3.1 of TS 26.510 [56] except that:

+- externalServiceIdentifier is an additional read/write property of ApplicationServerContentHostingConfiguration populated by the 5GMSd AF from the parent Provisioning Session.

+- canonicalDomainName and baseURL are read/write properties of ApplicationServerDistributionConfiguration set by the 5GMS AF.

 9.5.3 Data model

-The representation of the Content Publishing Configuration resource shall be the same as that specified in clause 8.9.3.1 of TS 26.510 [56] except that canonicalDomainName and baseURL are read/write properties when used by the 5GMS AF to configure the 5GMS AS at reference point M3.
+The representation of the Content Publishing Configuration resource used by the 5GMSu AF to configure the 5GMSu AS at reference point M3u shall be the same as that specified in clause 8.9.3.1 of TS 26.510 [56] except that:

+- externalServiceIdentifier is an additional read/write property of ApplicationServerContentPublishingConfiguration populated by the 5GMSu AF from the parent Provisioning Session.

+- canonicalDomainName and baseURL are read/write properties of ApplicationServerContributionConfigurationset by the 5GMS AF.

 Media Streaming (M4)